srobo-legacy/comp-srcomp-dev/README.md

 =========================

-This repository contains a script - `init.sh` - which builds an srcomp development environment.
+This repository contains a script - `init.sh` - which builds an srcomp development environment by:

-Specifically, when, run (via `python run.py $COMPSTATE`) it:

- * creates a virtualenv and configures it with external dependencies,
+ * creating a virtualenv and configures it with external dependencies,
- * clones and configures the following repositories:
+ * cloning and configuring the following repositories:
    * `ranker`, the game-points-to-league-points system;
    * `srcomp`, the core srcomp library;
    * `srcomp-http`, the srcomp REST API;